abcnotation logo

 The abc website has existed in various forms and at various locations since 1995.
 It moved to its new home at abcnotation.com in June 2009.

-Although the statistics vary, as of June 2010 it lists over 60 abc-based programs (from sophisticated transcription software to iPhone apps) plus a massive resource of over 60,000 tunes from around 200 websites, and has about 170,000 visitors a year from all over the world.
+Although the statistics vary, as of January 2025 it lists around 115 abc-based programs (from sophisticated transcription software to smart iPhone apps) plus a massive resource of around 730,000 tunes from 160 websites, and has about 1,700,000 visitors a year from all over the world.

 Donations: The abc website has taken many, many hours of work.
 If you have found it useful and would like to support its development, please click one of the buttons below (you can either donate via PayPal or with any of the major credit / debit cards).